Murry Salby

-Murry Lewis Salby was an American atmospheric scientist who focused on upper atmospheric wave propagation for most of his early career, and who more recently argued against aspects of the scientific consensus that human activity contributes to climate change.
+Murry Lewis Salby was an American atmospheric scientist who focused on upper atmospheric wave propagation for most of his early career, and who later argued against aspects of the scientific consensus that human activity contributes to climate change.
 He has written two textbooks, Fundamentals of Atmospheric Physics (1996), and Physics of the Atmosphere and Climate (2011).
-The latter textbook, building on his first book, offers an overview of the processes controlling the atmosphere of Earth, weather, energetics, and climate physics.
+The latter textbook, building on his first book, offers an overview of the processes controlling the atmosphere of Earth, weather, energy, and climate physics.

-From the mid 1980s, Salby conducted research at the University of Colorado Boulder.
+From the mid 1980s Salby conducted research at the University of Colorado Boulder.
 In 2005, the National Science Foundation opened an investigation into Salby's federal funding arrangements and found that he had displayed "a pattern of deception [and] a lack of integrity" in his handling of federal grant money.
 He resigned at Colorado in 2008 and became professor of climate risk at Macquarie University in Macquarie Park, New South Wales.
 In 2013 the university dismissed him on grounds of refusal to teach and misuse of university resources.
 He died in 2022.